Writing Prompt: Take Your Characters on Vacation

 But how many times have you been on a vacation that turned stressful due to people, miscommunication, or difficulty?
 It happens almost every time, and how we handle it reveals our often unstated expectations, as well as who we are as people.

 The same is true for our characters.
-For this writing prompt, let’s take a character on vacation and see what he’s made of.
+For this writing prompt, let’s take a character on vacation and see what they are made of.

 Choose a destination